-Audit Rights and Requirements—the Agency requires this provision on the basis of state statute and Agency policies, which gives the Contractor, the Agency, and others with statutory audit rights reasonable access to examine documents pertaining to contract performance during normal business hours.
+Audit Rights and Requirements

+The Agency requires this provision on the basis of state statute and Agency policies, which gives the Grantee, the Agency, and others with statutory audit rights reasonable access to examine documents pertaining to contract performance during normal business hours.
 If state (non-federal) funds are contracted, the statement in Texas Government Code § 2261.203 must be included.

-[See Texas Government Code §2261.203, OMB Circular A-133 Subpart B and UGMS Part IV Subpart B.]
+Equal Employment Opportunity

-Equal Employment Opportunity—requires compliance with Executive Order (EO) 11246 of September 24, 1965 entitled “Equal Employment Opportunity,” as amended by EO 11375 of October 13, 1967 and as supplemented in U.S. Department of Labor regulations (41 CFR Part 60).
-This provision must be included in all construction contracts awarded in excess of $10,000 that are administered by governmental entities, and in all contracts administered by nongovernmental entities.
+Requires compliance with Executive Order (EO) 11246 of September 24, 1965, entitled “Equal Employment Opportunity,” as amended by EO 11375 of October 13, 1967, and as supplemented in U.S. Department of Labor regulations (41 CFR Part 60).

-[See OMB Circular A-110, Appendix A, (1), 29 CFR §97.36(i)(3), 45 CFR §92.36(i)(3), 7 CFR §3015.184 and UGMS Part III Subpart C §__.36(i)(3).]
+Copeland Anti-Kickback Act

-Copeland Anti-Kickback Act—requires compliance with the Copeland “Anti-Kickback” Act (18 U.S.C. §874) as supplemented in U.S. Department of Labor regulations (29 CFR Part 3).
-This provision must be included in all contracts and subgrants for construction or repair that are administered by governmental entities, and all contracts in excess of $2,000 for construction or repair that are administered by nongovernmental entities.
+Requires compliance with the Copeland “Anti-Kickback” Act (18 U.S.C.
+874) as supplemented in U.S. Department of Labor regulations (29 CFR Part 3).
+This provision must be included in contracts in excess of $2,000.

-[See OMB Circular A-110 Appendix A, (2), 29 CFR §97.36(i)(4), 45 CFR §92.36(i)(4), UGMS Part III Subpart B §__.14(a)(10) and UGMS Part III Subpart C §__.36(i)(4).]

-Authority:

-See authorities specifically identified in this Section.

-Last Update: August 31, 2020 (Items 1 and 11 only.)
+Last Update: October 1, 2023

 Return to Chapter Table of Contents